Inside Grande Prairie: Horror and Hope in Canada’s Violent Crime Capital

 On that day, Babitsch pled guilty to manslaughter and interfering with human remains.
 Months later, he is still due to be sentenced.

 White, who released Courtney's spirit, who kept her mother updated on the court appearances, and who showed up in court for her, once again found out the same way everyone else did: when the reporter's story went online.
-Their rally for Courtney, planned to coincide with Babitsch's original court date and to be one day after the annual Sisters in Spirit walks, was canceled.
+Their rally for Courtney, planned to coincide with Babitsch's original court date and to be one day after the annual Sisters in Spirit walks, was cancelled.

 The courts don't have to notify the public of scheduling changes—but to White and to those who had taken time to make sure Courtney was not forgotten, it felt sneaky.
 He thinks of how dozens of people showed up for Courtney.
 He thinks of the reporter, who could have easily missed Babitsch's name on the docket had he not glimpsed one of Babitsch's relatives in the building.
 Who would have known then?

-White thinks, too, about the young woman—a mother of two—who was shot in the head by her partner, Christopher Bergeson, in her kitchen, in front of her children.
+White thinks, too, about the young woman—a mother of two—who was shot by in the head by her partner, Christopher Bergeson, in her kitchen, in front of her children.
 This happened in Sexsmith, a 20-minute drive north of Grande Prairie, just months before Courtney died.
 It was an accident, Christopher said—a joke.
 He didn't think the shotgun was loaded.

 A week before Babitsch pleaded guilty to manslaughter, Bergeson was found guilty of manslaughter.
 The woman and her children's names are protected by the courts.